Holýšov

 Holýšov (/cs/; Holleischen) is a town in Plzeň-South District in the Plzeň Region of the Czech Republic.
-It has about 5,600 inhabitants.
+It has about 5,400 inhabitants.
+The town is located on the Radbuza River, on the border between the Švihov Highlands and Plasy Uplands.

+Holýšov was founded in the 13th century at the latest, but it became a town only in 1960.
+The main landmark of the town is the Church of Saints Peter and Paul.

 Administrative division

 Holýšov consists of two municipal parts (in brackets population according to the 2021 census):